 What can civilians do to help?

-Help end the stigma around suicide.
+Help end the stigma around veteran suicide, and suicide in general.
+Veteran suicide is an epidemic that needs talked about.
 I absolutely despise the term “commit suicide” because it sounds like a crime.
 They committed a burglary or robbery.
 It sounds like that to me.
 Suicide is not a crime.
 I use the term die by suicide instead.

 Understand that suicide is not a choice.
 Our bodies are hard wired to sustain life.
 Hence the reason breathing is not a voluntary bodily function.
 We can’t just wake up one day and decide to stop breathing.
 It is impossible.
 Deciding to die by suicide is the same.
 We don’t just decide that, like we decide what to eat for breakfast.
-If our brains have gone into a dark enough place to override that, there is a problem.
+If our brains have gone into a dark enough place to override that need to sustain life, there is a problem.
 That should tell us how powerful the human mind really is.

 Listen.
 When someone reaches out to you that is having a crisis like that, don’t slam the door in their face.
 Be a resource.
 At the very least, point them in the direction of a good resource.
 I’ll be listing some in a moment.
 But the important thing is taking them seriously.
 Let them know they matter and their issues are valid.